-- The nature of sound, natural sound, ordered sound, organized sound, and music, in relation to human emotional and physical response - with reference to the task. - 2.
-Uses of sound in relation to child growth in the areas: - Spatial physical awareness and confidence. - b.
+- The nature of sound, natural sound, ordered sound, organised sound, and music, in relation to human emotional and physical response - with reference to the task. - 2.
+Uses of sound in relation to child growth in the areas: - a.
+Spatial physical awareness and confidence. - b.
 Emotional awareness and confidence. - c.
-Intellectual realizations and confidence. - 3. a.
-The nature of the very basic concepts and very basic relationships in the field of organized sound. - b Creating activities, keeping to child levels in 2a, b, c above, including levels of awareness in sound relationships. - c.
-Devising progressions related to child problems for natural development in 2a, b, c above, keeping to child level of awareness in sound relationships. - 4.
+Intellectual realisations and confidence. - a.
+The nature of the very basic concepts and very basic relationships in the field of organised sound. - b.
+Creating activities, keeping to child levels in 2a, b, c above, including levels of awareness in sound relationships.

+- c.
+Devising progressions related to child problems for natural development in 2a, b, c above, keeping to child level of awareness in sound relationships - 4.
 Nature of response to rhythm in areas 2a, b, c above.
 Objectives, game ideas and classroom method in eurhythmics.